-Embedded indexing involves placing index markers in the working file, creating an index that updates automatically as the layout evolves.
+Embedded indexing involves placing index markers in the electronic working file, creating an index that updates automatically as the layout evolves.
 The principles and index elements are the same as back-of-book indexing, but the index terms are marked directly within the file rather than compiled externally.

 What’s involved in embedded indexing: